guilherme-batalheiro/salas-livres/README.md

 # salas-livres
 Small python script to detect free rooms in Tagus-Park campus.
 Just run the script and get the rooms info.
-If you want to add more rooms add the room name and room id (using the get_id function) and add it to the text file rooms.txt.
+If you want to add more rooms add the room name and room id (using the get_id function) and add it to the text file rooms.txt .
+This script is online on (https://web.tecnico.ulisboa.pt/~ist199075/salas-livres.php).

 # Installation
 ```bash